tnbred/finestlife/cheese/_posts/2014-07-20-camembert-normandie.markdown

 #Summary

 The camembert has the roughness of the Normandy farmers that made it and it has a soft dairy core coming from the peaceful cow that provided the milk.
 Whole in whole it's a must eat cheese.
 A good one is hard to find but the difference is very noticeable, pasteurized milk adds a sanitizer/plastic taste which greatly changes the roughness of the cheese.
-There are also so many to way to eat it, you can melt it on pretty much anything and you'll have yourself a fantastic guilty pleasure.
+There are also so many ways to eat it, you can melt it on pretty much anything and you'll have yourself a fantastic guilty pleasure.

 #Score